jattoabdul/hiveAfrica/README.md

-# hiveAfrica
+# intellix
-a conference app
+a mobile application for educational resource management system for nigerian universities